New app delivers personalized content

-TORONTO, August8 Imagine receiving a daily magazine that learns a person's interests and then delivers only the most relevant content to them, including local news.
+TORONTO, August 8 (Reuters Life!) - Imagine receiving a daily magazine that learns a person's interests and then delivers only the most relevant content to them, including local news.

 Editions, a new iPad app released last week by AOL even includes reminders about birthdays, marks the company's foray into personalized news, a space already crowded with competitors such as Flipboard, Zite and The Daily.